C: Removing the Duplicates

 There are several ways to remove the duplicates.

-These methods look cool however there is a major problem with all of them that is how do we know that following these methods we are actually deleting the duplicates and these methods are working well?
+These methods look cool; however, there is a major problem with all of them: how do we know that by following these methods we are actually deleting the duplicates, and whether these methods are working well?
 We don’t know really!

-3.2: Removing the duplicates using duplicate detection feature in reference management programs
+3.2: Removing the duplicates using the duplicate detection feature in reference management programs

 3.3: Manual Removal of the duplicates in reference management programs

-If you sort your references based on the Title within your reference management program and check them, you could detect and delete them manually.
-If the the search results are a lot, this method will be very time-consuming.
+If you sort your references by Title within your reference management program and check them, you could detect and delete them manually.
+If the search results are a lot, this method will be very time-consuming.

 Comments are closed.